What is a bad mood really?

 How can we use essential oils to proactively manage mood and emotions?

-When it comes to altering mood, to explain it in simple words, there are in general 3 directions to go.
+When it comes to altering mood, to explain it in simple words, there are three possible approaches.
 If you suffer from depression, you will want a “pick-me-up”.
 If you suffer from anxiety, you will want a “calming” blend.
 If you suffer from a combination of both, you need a balancing or “feel collected” blend.

 Lavender, Ylang Ylang (supports sadness), Vetiver (boosts sleep), Roman Chamomile (releases anger), Sandalwood (tackles fears).